abdullahcanakci/igloo/aurora/readme.md

 Although having a network connection is great we can't be certain a networking device will be available, this reason if we can integrate IR receiver so it can controllable by remotes would be good.

+I have checked [Arduino-IRremote](https://github.com/z3t0/Arduino-IRremote) library to understand how they handle IR signal receiving and conversion.
+It uses an interrupt with 50 nanosecond interval.
+I don't think I can afford that with RTOS, network and led switching.
+I will check if it can be done but it does not looks promising.

 ### Integration

 I am designing this device to be used within a larger ecosystem.
-But I want this device to work as standalone too.

-To use as standalone, the device must be booted in standalone mode.
-To control this mode either a web app or separate application may needed.

 To use within the ecosystem, a host device must be available on the network to connect.